-1. This case challenges (I) the nondiscrimination ordinance of the City of Carmel ("Carmel Ordinance"), Indianapolis-Marion County ("Indianapolis Ordinance"), the City of Bloomington ("Bloomington Ordinance"), and the City of Columbus ("Columbus Ordinance") for violating RFRA and state and federal constitutions protections; and (II) the amendment to the Indiana Religious Freedom Restoration Act ("RFRA") that provides an Exclusion (with Exceptions) that excludes certain persons from RFRA's protection and is unlawful under the Indiana and federal constitutions.
+1. This case challenges (I) the nondiscrimination ordinance of the City of Carmel ("Carmel Ordinance") and Indianapolis-Marion County ("Indianapolis Ordinance") for violating RFRA and state and federal constitutions protections; and (II) the amendment to the Indiana Religious Freedom Restoration Act ("RFRA") that provides an Exclusion (with Exceptions) that excludes certain persons from RFRA's protection and is unlawful under the Indiana and federal constitutions.